Do Go On - 425 - The WWI Christmas Truce

 Is he still with us?

-Yeah, he's in the warmer, warmer, warmer.
+Yeah, he's in the War Memorial.

-Despite going down as a legendary event, not everyone was a warmer, warmer, warmer.
+Despite going down as a legendary event,

 Oh no.

-were issued in the lead up to Christmas,
+The following year, strongly worded orders from the high commands of both sides were issued in the lead up to Christmas,

-warning against further fraternization,
+warning against further fraternisation.

-if they laid down their weapons and embraced the enemy.
+their weapons and embrace the enemy.

-to want to continue doing so.
+you're less likely to want to continue doing so.

 Yeah, fair.

-And they were worried that if the man you're shooting out
+And they were worried that if the man you're shooting out stops to cut your hair

-And you're really happy with the finished product.
+and you're really happy with the finished product

-And you have a previous relationship with the man
+and you have a previous relationship with the man

 Great.